 Republicans are not a monolith on climate change

 Republican lawmakers have been attacking the Biden Administration’s actions to address the climate crisis.
 However, not all Republicans align.
 The party is split and the recent mass power outages during a severe storm in Texas may drive a deeper wedge into the party as Republican lawmakers were seen as having failed their constituents.
-Recent polls show the fissure among Republican voters is generational and there is a vast chasm between Democrat and Republican voters when it comes to understanding the causes and risks of climate change.
+In Florida, the GOP recently released a $100M+ plan to address flooding caused by climate change, although nothing to halt or reverse climate change itself.
+Recent polls show the fissure among Republican voters is generational and there is a substantial chasm between Democrat and Republican voters when it comes to understanding the causes and risks of climate change.

 - According to The Hill, in a recent poll conducted by The Conservation Coalition and the Conservative Energy Network, 68 percent percent of Republicans between the ages of 18 and 54 say climate change is important to their vote.
 The same poll also found that more than three-quarters of all Republican voters favor the government taking steps to reduce greenhouse gas emissions.

 - According to the Pew Research Center, Democrats are more than three times as likely as Republicans to say dealing with climate change should be a top priority (78% vs. 21%).

 - A 2020 Public Agenda/USA TODAY/Ipsos survey found that Republicans, Democrats, and independents do support increasing energy efficiency, modernizing the electric grid, investing in research to remove carbon dioxide from the atmosphere, and government help for cities and states to fight climate change.